 Dr Mary Pines, PhD.

 • I do not believe in hierarchical doctor-patient relationships.
-I treat you as my equal, as you deserve to be treated.
-I listen carefully and answer all your questions.
+You are my equal, and I read you as such.
+I listen, and never judge.

-• I work with your best interests in mind.
+• I always work in your best interest.
 If you would benefit from specialist or alternative care, I will refer you to the practitioner who can best support you.

-I was educated at Cambridge University (PhD) and the University of British Columbia (BSc, Post-Doctoral Studies, Research Associate) in the disciplines of Molecular & Cellular Biology, Genetics, Biochemistry and Developmental Biology.
+I studied at Cambridge University (PhD) and the University of British Columbia (BSc, Post-Doctoral Studies, Research Associate) in the disciplines of Molecular & Cellular Biology, Genetics, Biochemistry and Developmental Biology.

-After completing my “traditional” education, I devoted another 6 years to studying non-traditional, evidence-based approaches to health and medicine: biohacking & human optimization, ancestral living, mindfulness, Ayurveda, Chinese Medicine, breathwork, bodywork and more.
+Following my “traditional” education, I devoted 6 years to studying non-traditional, evidence-based approaches to wellness: biohacking & human optimization, ancestral living, mindfulness, Ayurveda, Chinese Medicine, breathwork, bodywork and more.

-I’m also an experienced facilitator and mentor, with training in interpersonal relations, non-violent communication, self-realization, empowerment and life coaching.
+I’m an experienced facilitator, speaker and mentor, with training in interpersonal relations, non-violent communication, self-realization, empowerment and life coaching.